Walgreen retreats from plan to move tax domicile abroad

-WASHINGTON/NEW YORK (Reuters) - U.S. retailer Walgreen Co WAG.N has backed away from a plan to reincorporate abroad to cut its U.S. tax bill, while the Obama administration said it was considering steps to curb such corporate tax domicile-shifting deals.
+WASHINGTON/NEW YORK (Reuters) - U.S. retailer Walgreen Co WAG.N on Tuesday backed away from a plan to reincorporate abroad to cut its U.S. tax bill, while the Obama administration said it was considering steps to curb such corporate tax domicile-shifting deals.

 Walgreen, the operator of the largest U.S. pharmacy chain, will buy the 55 percent it does not already own of European rival Alliance Boots ABN.UL, but the U.S. company will not use the deal to move its tax domicile overseas, said a person familiar with the matter.

-Walgreen issued a statement late on Tuesday saying it would announce “several updates” on Alliance Boots at 6 a.m.
+Walgreen issued a statement late on Tuesday saying it will announce “several updates” on its Alliance Boots at 6 a.m.
 Eastern time (1000 GMT) on Wednesday, followed by a conference call with management at 8 a.m.
 ET.
-The company said the updates would cover “the transaction’s timing and structure.”
+The company said the updates will cover “the transaction’s timing and structure.”

 Walgreen’s retreat will be the third major possible “inversion” deal involving a major company to collapse in recent months amid controversy, underscoring the complexity and heightened political sensitivity in the United States of these transactions.

-But the company also faced criticism from Democratic politicians, including the senior U.S. senator from its home state, Richard Durbin.
+But the company also faced criticism from Democratic politicians, including the senior U.S. senator from its home state.

-”I believe you will find that your customers are deeply patriotic and will not support Walgreen’s decision to turn its back on the United States,“ Durbin wrote to Walgreen CEO Gregory Wasson last month. ”Nearly all of your $2.5 billion in profits earned last year were from sales to U.S. taxpaying customers.”

 In an inversion, a U.S. corporation buys or sets up a foreign company and then moves its tax domicile to that foreign company and its home country, while leaving core business operations in the United States.
 Doing such a deal ends U.S. taxation of the company’s foreign profits and makes it easier for the company to take other tax-cutting steps.